 Implicit bias, unchecked and unnamed, has harmful, debilitating, and long-lasting effects in the educational system.

 Students who experience our implicit bias are denied a full educational experience.
+Gifted students may not be identified and provided with needed differentiation due to implicit bias.

 What helps us overcome bias?